magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

 -  **Docker Compose for Cloud**—Made the following improvements to the [Docker configuration]({{ page.baseurl }}/cloud/reference/docker-config.html) process:

    -  <!--MAGECLOUD-2359-->Added sample PHP configuration files and a command—`docker:config:convert` to simplify environment configuration.
-Now, you configure environment variables in the sample PHP configuration files and transform those files to Docker ENV files.
+Now, you configure environment variables in the sample PHP configuration files in the `docker/config.env.dist docker` directory and transform those files to Docker ENV files.

    -  <!--MAGECLOUD--2357-->The {{site.data.var.ece}} installation process now supports deploying to both read-only and  read-write file systems to more closely emulate the Cloud file system.
 See [Launch Docker]({{ page.baseurl }}/cloud/reference/docker-config.html#launch-docker-configuration).